-Let me put it plainly: The 1.75 CHP motor is disappointing.
+Let me put it plainly: The 1.75 CHP motor was disappointing.
 This is a really weak motor in the grand scheme of things (3.0+ CHP is best for running), and one that wouldn’t be suitable for most people to run on.
-If you plan to walk on this machine, it doesn’t really matter the motor strength, but you might be surprised by how much the treadmill struggles if you try to up your cardio.
 However, a 1.75 CHP motor isn’t uncommon for a machine that is under $750.
 Shortcuts like a weaker motor or shorter deck are reasons why a treadmill might not cost as much.

 Footprint and Portability

 At 59.4 x 27.2 x 53.1 inches, the footprint of the Pacer is moderate when unfolded.
 However, I like that this machine folds and unfolds really easily.
 When you’re ready to store your Pacer, just pull the pin out of the screen to allow the display to bend forward.
 You’ll then be able to pick up the deck from the back and secure it upright with the gas shock lever underneath the machine.

 It’s worth noting that while the Pacer folds, it doesn’t fold completely flat like the Echelon Stride treadmill does.
 However, it still compacts itself enough to store with relative ease.

 The gas shock underneath the Pacer also allows you to softly drop the deck when you’re ready to unfold the treadmill.
 This is a very similar setup to that of the Sunny Health & Fitness (SF-T4400), which allows the deck to drop without slamming on any feet or toes.

 Final Verdict of Our Lifepro Pacer Folding Treadmill Review